 - Janke.
 E. M. (2018).
 Reclassification: Outreach and Partnerships: Making the Juice Worth the Squeeze.
 In J. Saltmarsh and M. Johnson.
 (Ed.).
-The Elective Carnegie Community Engagement Classification: Constructing a Successful Application for First-Time and Reclassification Applicants.
-Boston: Campus Compact.
+The Elective Carnegie Community Engagement Classification: Constructing a Successful Application (For First-Time Applicants and Reclassification).
+Sterling, V.A.: Stylus.

 Community-Engaged Pedagogy and Methodology

-- Janke, E. M., Gonzalez, L., Vetter, A., & Carlone, H. (2018).
-Advocacy Based Research.
+- Janke, E. M., (2018).
+Advocacy-based Research.
 In K. Wester and C. Watcher Morris (Eds.).
-Making Research Relevant Applied Research Designs for the Mental Health Practitioner.
-New York: Routledge.
+Making Research Relevant: Applied Research Designs for the Mental Health Practitioner (Ch.
+14).
+New York: Routledge, Taylor & Francis.

 - Rodriguez, D. X., & Janke, E. (2016).
 Same words different ideas: Why educators and students need to make explicit implicit notions of civic engagement.
 Citizenship, Teaching, and Learning Journal 11(2),175–190. https://libres.uncg.edu/ir/uncg/f/E_Janke_Same_Words_2016.pdf